biolab/orange2/docs/reference/rst/Orange.classification.tree.rst

 The buildC45.py creates .h files that wrap Quinlan's .i files and ensure that they are not included twice.
 It modifies C4.5 sources to include .h's instead of .i's (this step can hardly fail).
 Then it compiles ensemble.c into c45.dll or c45.so and puts it next to Orange.
-In the end it checks if the built C4.5 gives the same results as the original.

 .. autoclass:: C45Learner
     :members: